• IRIS Center

 • The committee is tabling the presentation until its next scheduled meeting.

 Notice the difference in the complexity of the language in the dictionary and student-friendly definitions.
 The synonyms and antonyms included in dictionary definitions can help students gain a deeper understanding of a word’s meaning.
 Also notice that the example above uses different forms of the word table (i.e., tabled, tabling).
-Some students, especially English language learners and those with reading or language difficulties, will not make a connection among the variations of a word unless they are explicitly made aware of them.
+Some students, especially English learners and those with reading or language difficulties, will not make a connection among the variations of a word unless they are explicitly made aware of them.

 Watch the video to see educational consultant Anita Archer highlight different forms of the word intent (time: 0:40).